pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 ## Conclusion

 Organizational development is the engine that transforms individual talent into organizational capability.
-It's not about programs or initiativesâ€”it's about building systems that continuously develop people, strengthen culture, improve performance, and enable change.
+It's not about programs or initiatives—it's about building systems that continuously develop people, strengthen culture, improve performance, and enable change.
 When executed properly, OD becomes a competitive advantage that compounds over time.

-The systems in this chapterâ€”culture architecture, leadership development, performance management, and change managementâ€”work together to create an organization that is adaptive, high-performing, and aligned with The Enterprise vision.
+The systems in this chapter—culture architecture, leadership development, performance management, and change management—work together to create an organization that is adaptive, high-performing, and aligned with The Enterprise vision.
 They integrate with the North Star Dashboard v3 and Financial Tracker to ensure every investment is measured, optimized, and justified.

 Remember: Organizational development is never "complete."
 It's a continuous process of improvement, adaptation, and growth.
 Review these systems quarterly, integrate insights from across Legacy Codex, and ensure every process reinforces Legacy sovereignty, scalability, and stewardship.